Skulk2Fade/WebTaskTracker/README.md

 You can also discuss tasks by adding comments using `POST /api/tasks/:taskId/comments` and view them with `GET /api/tasks/:taskId/comments`.
 Tasks may optionally repeat on a daily, weekly or monthly schedule by including a `repeatInterval` when creating them.
 Completing a repeating task automatically schedules the next occurrence.

+Users have roles of either `admin` or `member`.
+The first account created becomes the admin.
+Once an admin exists, only admins can create additional users, assign tasks or delete tasks.

 ## Installation

 Before starting the server, install dependencies: